 The findings of the present research indicate that entrepreneurial orientation and digitalization of business processes can help develop and promote innovation in digital start-ups.
 Such innovations can lead to providing new products and services, improving processes, and enhancing company performance.
 Moreover, digital start-ups can develop their competitive advantage because entrepreneurial orientation and digitalization of business processes will result in timely and efficient responses to market and customer changes, as well as the improvement of sustainable performance.
 Digital start-ups can employ digital technology and innovation to pursue constant profit and development.
 Such measurable development and enhancement can guarantee performance sustainability in these companies.
-Furthermore, entrepreneurial orientation and digitalization of business processes can facilitate expansion into new markets and global competition to achieve new opportunities.
+Furthermore, entrepreneurial orientation to achieve new opportunities.
 Consequently, these companies will experience enhancement of products and services, greater competitiveness, sustainable development, new market opportunities, improvement of processes and productivity, more efficient collaboration, and create value for their stakeholders.
 As a result, these changes will lead to sustainability in digital start-ups, and they will be able to face market challenges and compete with other companies.

 Therefore, it is recommended that careful consideration is given to the users of digital agents, ensuring that they are designed in alignment with the specific needs of the organization or individual.
 This is because every project with entrepreneurship and digitalization is specific to certain departments and people.
 Managers and policymakers are advised to enhance the entrepreneurial culture within the firm in order to support the entrepreneurial orientation in digital start-ups.
 It is feasible to plan for holding training sessions, inspiring staff with excitement and motivation, and fostering originality and creativity as examples for this goal.
 The use of technology in knowledge management can help digital start-ups perform better and be more sustainable.
 Process improvement and cost reduction can be achieved, for instance, through the development of knowledge management systems, knowledge databases, project management software, and electronic communication.
-The performance of digital start-ups can be enhanced by developing data analysis systems, utilizing cloud technologies, developing electronic platforms for sales and marketing, developing intelligent inventory management systems, and developing the best possible production and distribution procedures.
-New technologies, like the Internet of Things, artificial intelligence, block chains, and 5G, can also help digital start-ups operate more efficiently and at a lower cost, enhance the productivity, quality, and efficiency of the production and delivery operations.
+The performance of digital start-ups can be enhanced by developing data analysis systems, utilizing cloud technologies, developing electronic platforms for sales and marketing, developing intelligent inventory management systems, like the Internet of Things, artificial intelligence, block chains, and 5G, can also help digital start-ups operate more efficiently and at a lower cost, enhance the productivity, quality, and efficiency of the production and delivery operations.
 The manufacturing and presentation processes should also make use of modern technology, and efforts should be made to increase the processes' stability and lower their costs.